-The Faculty Ombuds Office makes periodic administrative reports to the Chancellor and Provost.
-The Staff Ombuds Office will make periodic administrative reports to the Associate Vice Chancellor for Human Resources.
-These are reports of aggregate data to document the number and type of visitors and the categories of issues while maintaining the confidentiality of all identifying information.
-The reports may also include trend data as well as recommendations from the ombuds.
+The Faculty & Staff Ombuds Office makes periodic administrative reports to the Chancellor, Provost and other senior leaders.
+These reports include aggregate data to document the number and type of visitors and the categories of issues while maintaining the confidentiality of all identifying information.
+The reports may also include trend observations and recommendations from the ombuds.

 The Faculty & Staff Ombuds avoids involvement in matters where there may be a conflict of interest.
 A conflict of interest occurs when the Faculty & Staff Ombuds’ private interests, real or perceived, supersede or compete with dedication to the neutral and independent role of the Faculty & Staff Ombuds.
 When a conflict of interest exists, the Faculty & Staff Ombuds takes all steps necessary to disclose and/or avoid the conflict.

-The Faculty & Staff Ombuds Office shall be an informal issue or dispute resolution resource and shall not formally investigate, arbitrate, adjudicate or in any other way participate in internal formal process or action.
+The Faculty & Staff Ombuds Office shall be an informal issue and dispute resolution resource.
+It shall not formally investigate, arbitrate, adjudicate or in any other way participate in internal formal process or action.
 Use of the Faculty & Staff Ombuds Office will be voluntary and not a required step in any grievance process or University policy and faculty and staff members shall have the right to consult with the Faculty & Staff Ombuds Office without retaliation.